-All Methodist University courses will be offered through in-person, hybrid-enriched instruction in classrooms configured to support physical distancing, with requirements for wearing face coverings and sanitizing surfaces such as desks, computers or other equipment.
+All Methodist University in-person courses will be offered in classrooms configured to support physical distancing, with requirements for wearing face coverings and sanitizing surfaces such as desks, computers or other equipment.
 All of our teaching and public spaces on campus have been inventoried and measured for safe maximum capacity according to CDC guidelines for social distancing, with seating arranged according to those guidelines.

 Student Requests for Remote Instruction

 We understand that some students want to begin or continue their studies at Methodist University but will be unable to be on campus for the Spring semester.
 Students in this situation work should with their advisors and register for classes designated as remote or online in the main campus schedule.

 If a student wishes to change their schedule to a fully remote or online format, they can do so by accessing their schedule in the myMU Portal.